Benjamin Franklin

 - Wash your hands frequently: Use soap and water whenever possible, scrubbing for at least 20 seconds.
 If soap and water aren’t available, use hand sanitizer with at least 60% alcohol.
 Always have some easily accessible when traveling.

 - Use disinfectant wipes: Airplanes, buses, and trains are high-traffic areas where germs can linger.
 Wipe down your seat, tray table, armrests, and other surfaces you’ll touch during your flight or trip.
-On our recent flight, we were handed sanitizing wipes as we boarded, which we used to clean all hard surfaces on our seats.
+On our recent flight, we were given sanitizing wipes upon boarding, which we used to clean all hard surfaces on our seats.

-- Avoid touching your face: Try to refrain from touching your eyes, nose, and mouth.
-These areas are the easiest ways for viruses to enter your body, especially after touching anything in the cabin touched by others.
+- Avoid touching your face: refrain from touching your eyes, nose, and mouth.
+These are the easiest entry points for viruses, especially after touching surfaces in the cabin that others have felt.

-- Always have hand sanitizer on the ready: Bringing hand sanitizer during travel is essential for maintaining hygiene, especially when soap and water are not readily available.
+- Always keep hand sanitizer on hand: Bring it during travel to maintain hygiene, especially when soap and water are not readily available.
 It helps reduce the spread of germs, protects you from illness, and ensures you can clean your hands after touching public surfaces.

 5. Wear a Mask If You’re Sick or Concerned About Exposure